yamin-shihab/study-notes/grade_7/science.md

       * Lustre is the shininess of a mineral and is how a surface reflects light. (pearly, glassy, waxy, silky, greasy, brilliant, dull, shiny, metallic, glossy).
       * The streak is the color of the powder left behind after the mineral rubs a rough surface and isn't always the same color as the mineral.
       * Cleavage means that the mineral splits easily into smooth, flat pieces, and a fracture is a break with rough, uneven, and jagged edges.
-      * Transparent is see-through, translucent is shadowy or frosted, and opaque is not see-through.
+      * Transparent is see-through, translucent is shadowy or frosted, and opaque isn't see-through.
       * Hardness is how easily the mineral can be scratched and is measured with Moh's Hardness Scale.
         * The softest mineral is talc, has a score of one, and can be scratched by a fingernail, the hardest is diamond, has a score of ten, and can scratch all others but not be scratched itself.
 * There are three classes of rocks that every rock can be put into.